rehierl/html-outliner-spec/issue-associations-summary.md

 algorithm will do when entering a **sectioning element**.
 Note that the sentence is not entirely accurate because this also applies to sectioning root elements.

 The first heading element within such a sectioning element will be used as heading for the first inner **section object**.
-Subsequent headings will cause the algorithm to create new implied **sections**.
-Note that such a new section will be added to the sectioning element's outline as a top-level section and not as a sub-section, if a subsequent heading has a higher, or even highest rank.
+Subsequent headings will cause the algorithm to create new implied section objects.
+Note that such a new section will be added to the sectioning element's outline as a top-level section (and not as a sub-section), if a subsequent heading has a higher, or even highest rank.

-With that in mind, the **first sentence is not a definition of a heading for a sectioning content element**.
+With that in mind: **The first sentence must not be misunderstood to define what the heading of a sectioning content *element* is**.
+(I misunderstood that myself!)

 ### (6) Definition of "sectioning content"